4 Minute Read

 What Happens If I Stop Paying My Timeshare Maintenance Fees?

 When you break it all down, these fees make up a real debt that you owe . . . for life!
 If you stop paying it, the timeshare company will do whatever it takes to collect.
 They’ll make phone calls and send letters, then they’ll assign it over to (you guessed it) a collections company.

 If you still don’t pay, the situation sinks even further into foreclosure and possible legal action against you.

 Debt always catches up with you, and it needs to be paid at some point.
 Like it or not, timeshare maintenance fees are a personal responsibility—until they’re not.
 If you really want to be free of them, then getting rid of your entire timeshare is your best option.

 How to Get Rid of Timeshare Maintenance Fees

-The only way to get rid of your timeshare maintenance fees and the other special assessment fees is to get rid of your timeshare altogether.
-As long as you own the property, there is really no way to end the yearly onslaught on your bank account.
+The only way to get rid of your timeshare maintenance fees and the other special assessment fees altogether is to get rid of your timeshare.
+Because as long as you own the property, there’s really no way to end the yearly onslaught on your bank account.